ameliesc/hw1/README.md

 - path_to_filename: a path_to_txt_file that contains numbers ot be sorted
 - sorting_alg: is the name of the sorting algorithms to be use
 - num: is a number

+Returns the time taken to sort given numbers.